JetBrains/ideavim/docs/README.txt

 Menu Changes

-In order to emulate the keystrokes used by VIM, several of the default hotkeys used by IDEA had to be changed.
-Below is a list of IDEA menus, their default keyboard shortcuts, and their new VIM keystrokes.
+In order to emulate the keystrokes used by VIM, several of the default hotkeys used by IDE had to be changed.
+Below is a list of IDE menus, their default keyboard shortcuts, and their new VIM keystrokes.

 File